biscuitgtaw/clearstatus/content/default/issues/2021-02-27-incident-0165-department-response-roof-rescue.md

   - Central Los Santos
 enableComments: false
 ---
 A Rescue Ambulance, Rescue Basic and Quint was dispatched to Pillbox Medical Center, Pillbox Hill to reports of a civilian stuck on the Eastern roof of the medical centre.
-Firefighters are currently on scene assisting the civilian down from the building.
+Firefighters attended the scene.
+However, a civilian could not be located and the incident was declared a false alarm.

 Responding Units: RA-1, RB-31, Q-7, PR-2